bj00rn/react-dd-menu/README.md

 * `leaveTimeout` - the amount of time in ms to end the CSSTransitionGroup.
 Defaults to `150`
 * `closeOnInsideClick`  - a boolean if the menu should close when you click inside the menu.
 Defaults to `true`
 * `closeOnOutsideClick` - a boolean if the menu should close when you click elsewhere on the page.
 Defaults to `true`
+* `maxHeight` - a number if the menu should have this height (in pixels) as max-height css property, Defaults to null

 ##### NestedDropdownMenu